iron-io/docs/_includes/configuration.md

-<p>In the interest of letting users stop writing increasingly lengthy configuration files and start writing code, the maintainers of Iron.io's official client libraries have developed a global configuration scheme for all of Iron.io's services.
-This lets you set your project ID and token once to make them available across all of Iron.io's services, and even across workspaces.
-The authors took care to provide a scheme that would allow users the flexibility to set a default, then override it at the service, workspace, or client level.</p>
+<p>Many of the client libraries make use of a global configuration scheme for all of Iron.io services.
+This approach lets you set and manage your tokens and project IDs in a centralized manner and make them available across all of Iron.io's services, even across workspaces.</p>

+<p>This scheme allows you to spend less time on configuration issues and more on writing code.
+It also supports the <a href="http://www.12factor.net/config" title="The Twelve Factor App" target="_blank">design pattern</a> that calls for strict separation of configuration information from application code.</p>

 <p>The two most common variables used in configuration are the <strong>project ID</strong> and the <strong>token</strong>.
 The <strong>project ID</strong> is a unique identifier for your project and can be found <a href="https://hud.iron.io">in the HUD</a>.
 The <strong>token</strong> is one of your OAuth2 tokens, which can be found <a href="https://hud.iron.io/tokens">on their own page</a> in the HUD.</p>